raiment-studios/snowfall/doc/design/overview/overview.md

 #### **Contribution** is how to stay engaged

-Models, characters, locations, everything -- is intended to be editable and exportable from within the game.
+Models, characters, locations, everything is intended to be editable and exportable from within the game.
 Creating a "mod" is as easy as curating and tweaking a collection of in-game experiences.

-The intention is that the "official" distribution lives alongside a set of quality-assured distributions and personal mods that are easy to use & share.
+The "official" distribution lives alongside a set of quality-assured forked distributions and personal mods that are easy to use & share.

 ---